Daethyra/Splunk-DVWA/README.md

 # Security Incident Detection and Response with Splunk

+A Docker-based virtual lab for cybersecurity training, focused on configuring a Splunk Indexer and Damn Vulnerable Web App (DVWA) with a Splunk Forwarder.
+The setup provides an easily redployable environment ideal for aspiring penetration testers and incident responders.

 ## Intention

 Orchestrate a containerized environment that can be used for practicing offensive security techniques and gain experience with log monitoring configuration and log analysis.